 - my husband before he went to work;

 But if you’d asked me who I saw yesterday, I probably would have told you “No one”.

-The point of yesterday’s post was to get people thinking about how many people we actually interact with every day – because every single one of those interactions changes both people in some way.
+The point of this post was to get people thinking about how many people we actually interact with every day – because every single one of those interactions changes both people in some way.

 I’d love for you to join me for this little adventure in 2014, to think about what it means to love your neighbor, put out positive energy, do random acts of kindness, or just be nice.
-You can read all of the Be Nice Project posts on my website.